Election Central

 3. Do you support efforts to implement community solar?

 4. The cost to operate and maintain a small modular nuclear reactor (the most efficient type available) will be $106.92 per kW of generating capacity per year plus some added variable costs.
 For solar the cost is $17.16 per kW of generating capacity per year and for wind the cost is $29.64 per kW per year - each with zero added variable costs.
 The cost to construct a nuclear reactor averages eight times higher than for wind and ten times higher than for solar.
+It would take about 800 windmills to replace a nuclear power plant.
 What is your opinion about restarting the Palisades Nuclear Power Plant in terms of benefits per unit of cost?

 6. What do you see as the biggest challenges to addressing climate change through local policy?
 How would you collaborate with elected officials, businesses, individuals, and other community stakeholders to address these challenges?